 GLP-1 Lawsuits & FDA Enforcement Tracker

 The state of GLP-1 lawsuits and FDA enforcement keeps moving fast.
-As of the May 1, 2026 JPML statistics report, 3,636 cases are pending in MDL 3094 — the federal multidistrict litigation for gastrointestinal injuries from Ozempic, Wegovy, Mounjaro, and other GLP-1 drugs — and 86 cases are pending in the newer MDL 3163, which covers vision loss claims (NAION).
-One FDA proposal sitting in the Federal Register right now would close the 503B bulks-list pathway for semaglutide, tirzepatide, and liraglutide if finalized, with a comment period closing June 30, 2026.
+As of the June 1, 2026 JPML statistics report, 3,763 cases are pending in MDL 3094 — the federal multidistrict litigation for gastrointestinal injuries from Ozempic, Wegovy, Mounjaro, and other GLP-1 drugs — and 110 cases are pending in MDL 3163, which covers vision-loss claims involving non-arteritic anterior ischemic optic neuropathy (NAION).
+One FDA proposal in the Federal Register would exclude semaglutide, tirzepatide, and liraglutide from the 503B bulks list if finalized, with a comment period closing June 30, 2026 per the Federal Register / Regulations.gov docket.

 This page tracks all of it.
 It is built for reporters on deadline, financial analysts updating models, and compliance teams watching the regulatory line.
 We pull from public primary sources only — court dockets, FDA letters, Federal Register notices, SEC filings — and link the underlying document on every entry.
 There are no affiliate links, no plaintiff-intake forms, and no provider recommendations.